lalelisealstad/mybook-dashboard/README.md

 # Developing:
-- add box with info to first column and switch the first fig to be next to spider fig.
+- add row w a panel with incons showing some quick stats over books read the last year or month.
+- warning for user when max capasity in Google books api quota is reached
 - loading bar with percentage when uploading books with estimate of time left.
 - 0 rating should be changed to "not rated" in the ratings bar.
 - text that explains how to interact with the figures.